frosty6742/frozen-slimes/README.md

 *may make solder pads smaller on future versions*

-*if you want to buy pcb packs straight from me or even fully assembled pcbs or even whole trackers dm me*
+*if you want to buy pcb packs, fully assembled pcbs or even whole trackers dm me*

 ### Printing